Tarek0/conversational-sales/scripts/README.md

-# TOBI Scraper Service
+# Web Scraper Service

-This directory contains the standalone scraper service for TOBI.
+This directory contains the standalone web scraper service.
 The scraper is separated from the main API to allow for independent operation and testing.

 ## Overview